 - Tennis Elbow

-The practitioners at Focus Osteopathy are qualified with a Bachelor of Science (Clinical Science) and Masters Qualification in Health Science (Osteopathy) and are members of the Australian Osteopathic Association.
+The practitioners at Focus Osteopathy are qualified with a Bachelor of Science (Clinical Science) and Masters Qualification in Health Science (Osteopathy) and are members of the Osteopathy Australia.

 They are registered with the government and are also able to treat WorkCover, TAC and Veterans’ Affairs patients.

-While “Biomechanics” has become one of the most rapidly developing areas of medicine in recent years, Osteopathy was one of the first professions to incorporate biomechanical analysis of how injuries occur and what the secondary effects are likely to be.
+While “Biomechanics” has become one of the most rapidly developing areas of medicine in recent years, Osteopathy has always incorporated biomechanical analysis of how injuries occur and what the secondary effects are likely to be.
 To take a simple example, if you go to an Osteopath with a knee injury, the Osteopath will do much more than just examine and treat your knee.
 They will want to know exactly how the injury occurred in order to assess not just which tissues in the knee are injured, but also whether there may be any involvement of other areas with a mechanical relationship to the knee, such as the foot, hip, lower back, pelvis and the associated soft tissues.

 A large component of the university education is developing the osteopath’s “hands on” techniques, which are involved in all 5 years of the university degree.